ojkey/master/vaadinWidgets/webcamjs/README.md

 ## Release notes

-### Version 1.0-SNAPSHOT
+### Version 0.0.2
 - Implemented WebCamJS in GWT and integrated with Vaadin client connector
+- Supported methods: freeze, unfreeze, snap, reset.
+- Supported listeners:
+    1. ReadyListener - called when webcam is ready to capture.
+    2. UploadCompleteListener - called after image uploaded
 - Tested on Chrome(version 42), FireFox(version 37), Internet Explorer(version 9 and 11), Opera(version 29)

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
-- ...
-- ...

 ## Issue tracking